Installing the RAM (Memory) Modules

 In theory, it shouldn't matter if the RAM modules installed in a computer are made by different manufacturers, as long as the type and speed are the same.
 There are standards for this sort of things, so memory from different manufacturers should be compatible.
 But sometimes subtle differences between manufacturers can cause problems.
 I always use RAM made by the same manufacturer and of the same model whenever possible.

 In fact, in practice, I just use all identical sticks in any given computer.
 I've even removed perfectly good RAM when doing an upgrade, just so all the sticks in the machine would be identical.
+No, that's not strictly necessary.
+But I find I have fewer problems that way.

 Now that you've installed your computer's RAM, let's move on to the next step: Installing Expansion Cards.